Posts Tagged Mindfulness

 by Debbie Schroder

-As it got close to 6:00 on Monday evenings I could feel my eagerness to begin painting.
+As it got close to 6:00 on Monday evening I could feel my eagerness to begin painting.
 Every Monday evening the in-state art therapy interns and I engaged in amazing relationships with our canvases.
-We painted for an hour, then shared our work and talked for…
+We painted for an hour, then shared our work and talked for the rest of…

 by Lisa Marie Paradis